 Now live: Endangered Alphabets Calligraphy.
-Can the art of writing save the world?
+Can the art of writing save the written word?

 Every single time I give a talk about the Endangered Alphabets project, one question comes up: What about cursive?
 Is handwriting still important?
 And what is its future?